Mutant Mass Review

 True to its name, Mutant Mass is an absolute behemoth amongst weight gaining supplements.

-It packs a multitude of impressive ingredients, but perhaps the most eye-popping USP is the sheer amount of calories in each serving – 1,060 to be precise.
+It packs a multitude of impressive ingredients, but perhaps the most eye-popping USP is the sheer amount of calories it contains – 1,060 kcal per serving, to be precise.

 Taste & Texture

-I used a blender to mix the shake with milk, and I was pleased to find that, on drinking it, lumps were minimal.
-Good start.
+I used a blender to mix Mutant Mass with milk, and I was pleased to find that, on drinking it, lumps were minimal.

 However, due to the absolute tidal wave of calories, it was still a struggle to get down.